jackfallon/CloudFinalProject/README.md

 2. When the CDK is deployed, values such as UserPoolID, UserPoolClientID, etc. will be printed
 3. Enter these values in the frontend directory's .env and .env.development files
 4. Run 'cd frontend' and 'npm run build' to build the React frontend
+5. Run 'cd ..' and deploy the application again with 'cdk deploy'